Inspiring road construction companies with digital possibilities. We'll organize 2 workshops!

-Due to the very narrow frequency band Sigfox is not useful for tracking moving objects
+Due to the very narrow frequency band Sigfox is not useful for tracking moving objects.

 Unlike Sigfox, LoRaWAN uses a much wider range of frequencies and modulation to allow higher bandwidth and data rates.

-LoRa uses license-free sub-gigahertz radio frequency bands like 169 MHz, 433 MHz, 868 MHz (Europe) and 915 MHz (North America).
+LoRa uses license-free sub-gigahertz radio frequency bands like 169 MHz, 433 MHz, and 868 MHz (Europe) and 915 MHz (North America).
 LoRa enables long-range transmissions(more than 10 km in rural areas) with low power consumption.

-Similar to DASH7’s efforts, Suivo leverages LoRa technology (without the LoRaWAN upper networking layer restrictions) to enable proprietary very low-power communication between different Suivo devices over extended range.
+Similar to DASH7’s efforts, Suivo leverages LoRa technology (without LoRaWAN’s upper networking layer restrictions) to enable very low-power proprietary communication between different Suivo devices over an extended range.
 We call this Suivo LR (long range) communications.

 LTE-M is also not susceptible to frequency shift on moving assets at real-world speeds(<200kph).